Frequently Asked Questions

 Around Day 3-4:

-Scabs may form, and your tattoo will flake.
-This is totally normal as well as how insanely itchy it will be.
+The tattoo usually flakes similar to a sunburn, dries up, and you may even get a scab.
+This is totally normal as well as how itchy it will be.

-It is very important that you do not pick at the scabs.
+It is very important that you do not pick at the scabs/flakes.
 This may result in ink loss or even scar tissue.

 Thing to keep an eye on: